osmanx8/rugs.fun-bot/README.md

-# 🪙 Rugs.fun Trading Rust Bot
+# Rugs.fun Trading Rust Bot

 A Solana-based automated trading bot for **Rugs.fun** — detects new game rounds in real-time via WebSocket, and automatically buys and sells based on configurable parameters.

-> ⚠️ **High-risk degen project for entertainment purposes.
-Use at your own risk.**

 ---